onadj/estate-agency-project/README.md

-# Restaurant page made with django and python.
+# Estate Agency site made with django and python.

 ---